project-koku/nise/docs/cost_usage_report_generation.rst

 ``--gcp-bucket-name`` could be an local file name or a bucket.
 When ``--gcp-bucket-name`` matches a file on disk, the generated reports will be written to that file.
-If ``--gcp-bucket-name`` does not match a file on disk, nise will attempt to upload the gnerated report to a bucket with that name.
+If ``--gcp-bucket-name`` does not match a file on disk, nise will attempt to upload the generated report to a bucket with that name.
 When this is the case the ``GOOGLE_APPLICATION_CREDENTIALS`` environment variable must be set, and the given bucket-name must match and existing bucket that is accessable by the service account indicated in ``GOOGLE_APPLICATION_CREDENTIALS``.